 Respecting Indigenous Traditions with a Third Space Mentality

-In being mindful of cultural appropriation and respect to indigenous peoples, how can we restore those indigenous values and ideals needed to heal ourselves?
-How do we reconnect with the land and each other, while continuing to reap the best for our evolution that Western science and technology has to offer?
+In being mindful of cultural appropriation and respect to Indigenous peoples, how can we restore those Indigenous values and ideals needed to heal ourselves?
+How do we reconnect with the land and each other, while continuing to reap the best of what conventional science and technology has to offer?

-Gregory Lowan-Trudeau, a Canadian environmental educator of mixed European and indigenous ancestry, in his essay considering the possibilities for blending indigenous and Western knowledge, reminds us that we cannot simply adopt the worldview and practices of indigenous people.
+Gregory Lowan-Trudeau, a Canadian environmental educator of mixed European and Indigenous ancestry, in considering the possibilities for blending Indigenous and non-Indigenous knowledge, reminds us that we cannot simply adopt the worldview and practices of Indigenous people.
 That would be cultural appropriation.
-Trudeau advocates for a “third-space mentality” which “examines the similarities and differences between traditional ecological knowledge and Western science, and whether blending or integration can actually be achieved in a Western framework without misappropriating indigenous knowledge.”
+Trudeau advocates for a “third-space mentality” which “examines the similarities and differences between traditional ecological knowledge and Western science, and whether blending or integration can actually be achieved in a Western framework without misappropriating Indigenous knowledge.”

-Ecopsychology is still a new and upcoming field, but there are psychologists in the West who are beginning to incorporate ecotherapy into their practices.
-As psychologists begin this process, it is important that they acknowledge the transgressions that were committed against indigenous people since it is their traditional worldviews that we are now beginning to recognize as possible sources of inspiration for personal and social change.
+Ecopsychology is still a new and upcoming field, but there are psychologists around the world who are beginning to incorporate ecotherapy into their practices.
+As psychologists begin this process, it is important that they acknowledge the transgressions that were committed against Indigenous people since it is their traditional worldviews that we are now beginning to recognize as possible sources of inspiration for personal and social change.

 Beginning the Healing Journey